 How on earth is he gonna profit from giving his away his money-making system like some saint?

-In fact, it just so happens that Bobby, is in fact, as fake as a two dollar bill because you can locate him on Fiverr selling his “acting” services for pennies on the dollar.
+Because, you can locate him on Fiverr selling his “acting” services for pennies on the dollar.

 So this is proof that the ACTUAL person responsible for ‘IEE’ hides behind a “pen name” and some random spokesperson.